Skip to content

 Access Control List (Optional)

-The Access Control List (ACL) is an optional function to control the permissions of the client after login.
-A private Claim acl is defined to carry a list of publish and subscribe permissions in the JWT.
+The Access Control List (ACL) is an optional extension of an authentication result to control the client's permissions after login.
+The JWT can include an acl field to specify the client's permissions.

 Client Attributes